gjkaur/Machine_Learning_Roadmap_From_Novice_to_Pro/beginner/regression-models-numpy_part3/regression-models-numpy_Part3.md

-# Regression Models with NumPy - Part 3 📈🧮
+# Regression Models with NumPy Part 3 📈🧮

-Welcome to the "Regression Models with NumPy - Part 3" section!
-In this module, we'll dive deeper into regression analysis and explore various topics and techniques.
+Welcome to the "Regression Models with NumPy Part 3" section!
+In this section, we'll dive deeper into the world of regression modeling using the power of NumPy.
 Whether you're a beginner looking to expand your knowledge or someone seeking a refresher, you're in the right place.

-## Table of Contents

-1. **What is Regression?**
-   - An introduction to regression analysis and its significance in data analysis. 📉

-2. **Applications of Regression**
-   - Discovering real-world applications where regression models play a crucial role. 🌐

-3. **Different Types of Regression**
-   - Exploring various regression techniques and their use cases. 🔄

-4. **Regression vs. Classification**
-   - Understanding the key differences between regression and classification in machine learning. 📊

-5. **Linear Regression**
-   - In-depth coverage of linear regression, a fundamental regression method. 🔗

-6. **Loss Function**
-   - Exploring the concept of loss functions and their role in regression. 📉

-7. **Gradient Descent**
-   - Understanding gradient descent, an optimization algorithm used in regression models. 📈

-8. **Drawbacks of Linear Regression**
-   - Identifying limitations and drawbacks of linear regression. 🚧

-9. **Bias and Variance**
-   - Delving into the concepts of bias and variance in the context of model performance. ⚖️

-10. **Ridge and Lasso Regression**
-    - Introduction to ridge and lasso regression as methods to mitigate overfitting. 🛡️

-11. **Decision Trees**
-    - In-depth exploration of decision trees, a non-linear regression technique. 🌳

-12. **Terminologies in Decision Trees**
-    - Understanding key terminologies related to decision tree modeling. 🧐

-13. **Advantages and Disadvantages of Decision Trees**
-    - Evaluating the pros and cons of decision tree models. 📊

-14. **Importing Data and Libraries**
-    - Getting started by importing datasets and necessary Python libraries. 📦

-15. **Handling Missing Data**
-    - Methods and techniques for handling missing data in your dataset. 🧹

-16. **Feature Correlation**
-    - Finding correlations between features in your data. 📊

-17. **Building Regression Models from Scratch**
-    - Building various regression models using the NumPy module for a hands-on learning experience. 🛠️

-18. **Model Evaluation Metrics**
-    - Gaining confidence in your models by using metrics like Mean Squared Error (MSE) and R-squared. 📊
+## Table of Contents 📋

+1. **What is Regression? 📈**
+   - Understanding the fundamentals of regression and its importance in data analysis.

+2. **Applications of Regression 🚀**
+   - Exploring real-world applications where regression models are widely used.

+3. **Different Types of Regression 🔄**
+   - An overview of various regression techniques and their specific use cases.

+4. **Regression vs. Classification 📊📈**
+   - Understanding the key differences between regression and classification problems.

+5. **Linear Regression Explained 📈**
+   - A deep dive into linear regression, one of the foundational regression techniques.

+6. **Loss Function in Regression 📉**
+   - Exploring loss functions used for training regression models.

+7. **Gradient Descent Demystified 🚀**
+   - Understanding the gradient descent optimization algorithm and its role in regression.

+8. **Drawbacks of Linear Regression 🤔**
+   - Identifying limitations and drawbacks of linear regression models.

+9. **Bias and Variance in Modeling 🎯**
+   - Delving into the concepts of bias and variance in the context of model performance.

+10. **Ridge and Lasso Regression 🏞️**
+    - Exploring regularization techniques like ridge and lasso regression.

+11. **Introduction to Decision Trees 🌲**
+    - Understanding decision trees and their role in predictive modeling.

+12. **Decision Tree Terminology 🌳**
+    - Familiarizing yourself with important terms and concepts related to decision trees.

+13. **Advantages and Disadvantages of Decision Trees ✅❌**
+    - Weighing the pros and cons of using decision trees in your models.

+14. **Importing Data and Libraries 📊**
+    - Learn how to import datasets and the necessary Python libraries for regression analysis.

+15. **Handling Missing Data 🛠️**
+    - Strategies and techniques for handling missing data within your dataset.

+16. **Exploring Feature Correlation 📊**
+    - Analyzing the relationships between different features using correlation.

+17. **Building Regression Models from Scratch 🏗️**
+    - Step-by-step guidance on constructing regression models using the NumPy module.

+18. **Model Evaluation with Metrics 📏📈**
+    - Gaining confidence in your models by assessing performance with metrics like Mean Squared Error (MSE) and R-squared.

 Feel free to explore each topic at your own pace.
-This section is designed to help you gain a deeper understanding of regression analysis and related concepts.
-Happy learning! 🚀🧮
+By the end of this section, you'll have a solid understanding of regression modeling and its practical applications.

+Happy Learning! 🚀🧮